drishti0610/Excel/README.md

-Coffee shop sales file is data analysis work using excel for first 6 months of 2024.
+Data analysis using excel (Pivot tables and pivot charts)